uasal/spacehardwarehandbook-public/ESD Control Plan.md

 #### Prohibited items in ESD Work Area
 The following housekeeping practices are critical for continuous ESD compliance:

-a.
-Smoking, eating and drinking in ESD Work area is not allowed.
+1. Smoking, eating and drinking in ESD Work area is not allowed.

-b.
-Materials unessential to the work being done in the ESD work area are not allowed.
+2. Materials unessential to the work being done in the ESD work area are not allowed.

-c.
-Clipboards, books, notebooks, loose sheets of paper, etc., used to read or record data or follow instructions (this manual included), are kept at least 1 meter (3.3 ft.) from ESDS items or placed in ESD-safe bags or totes.
+3. Clipboards, books, notebooks, loose sheets of paper, etc., used to read or record data or follow instructions (this manual included), are kept at least 1 meter (3.3 ft.) from ESDS items or placed in ESD-safe bags or totes.
 Materials specifically made and verified to be safe in an ESD area are exempt from this requirement.

-d.
-Floors or mats are kept free of dust, dirt and other contaminants.
+4. Floors or mats are kept free of dust, dirt and other contaminants.

 A 1-meter minimum separation is recommended between the location where ESDS items are handled and “tacky mats” which are used at the entrance to Clean rooms, cathode ray tube (CRT) displays, and other equipment, and which generate a static charge.

 The risk of damaging an item by an ESD event is heightened when the item is left exposed and/or unattended at a workstation or elsewhere.
 This risk is mitigated by placing ESDS items on an ESD protective surface and wrapping or covering them with static shielding material when they must be left unattended for short periods of time, such as a lunch break.

+> [!Note]
-Non-ESD work should not be done at an ESD station.
+> Non-ESD work should **not** be done at an ESD station.

 ![ESD Figure](assets/ESDFigure1.jpg)
-_Figure was taken from the JSC (Johnson Space Center) Technical Standard- [JSC-66552](https://standards.nasa.gov/sites/default/files/standards/JSC/Baseline/0/JSC-66552BASELINE.pdf) from Nasa._
+_Figure 1: Example ESD Work Station Diagram.
+Figure was taken from the JSC (Johnson Space Center) Technical Standard- [JSC-66552](https://standards.nasa.gov/sites/default/files/standards/JSC/Baseline/0/JSC-66552BASELINE.pdf) from Nasa._

 #### ESD Protected Work Surfaces
 The recommended default for the conductivity level for all work surfaces in an ESD-protected area is static dissipative (>105 to <109 Ω for surface resistance).
 Some work in EPAs requires conductive surfaces (<105 Ω) (e.g., optical benches).